syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Selection.md

 ![Multiple SeriesSelection support in MAUI SfCartesianChart](Selection_images/maui_multi_seriesselection.PNG)
 ![Multiple DataPointSelection support in MAUI SfCartesianChart](Selection_images/maui_multi_dataPoint_selection.png)

-N> The Multiple Selection in [DataPointSelectionBehavior]() can be performed by doing the same using the ChartSeries SelectionBehavior property.
+N> The Multiple Selection in [DataPointSelectionBehavior]() can also be performed by using the ChartSeries SelectionBehavior property.

 ## ClearSelection Method